Crul/apzGen/README.md

 				- renderer: (optional) if your render follows naming convention it can be empty

 3. write as many renderers as file types you want to render
-	- if you want to render one js controller and one html view, then you have to write:
+	- if you want to render one js file and one html view, then you have to write:
 		- a myNewFeatureRenderer in src/engines/myNewEngine/render/class
 		- a myNewFeatureRenderer in src/engines/myNewEngine/render/view